From 3 hours to 7 minutes per HA pair: Time Saved by Automating Certificate Management

 “On December 31, 2023, the root certificate and default certificate for Palo Alto Networks firewalls and appliances running PAN-OS software will expire.
 If you do not renew your certificates before they expire, your firewalls and Panorama appliances will no longer establish new connections to Palo Alto Networks cloud services, which will impact network traffic and potentially cause a network outage when existing connections terminate and attempt to reconnect due to network changes, configuration changes, or unforeseen events.”

-Judging by the thread on the customer community board, the impending deadline certainly caused some panic, reaching 35 pages of discussion within a few days before it was closed for comments.
+Judging by the thread on the customer community board, the impending deadline caused some panic, reaching 35 pages of discussion within a few days before it was closed for comments.

 Impact